Dre Campbell Farm

 13 Benefits of Earthworm CastingsImage via Flickr

-Worms are not insects but invertebrate animals, and the way they move around the soil helps create air pockets for the plants to breathe.
+Earthworms have some tremendous benefits for your soil.
+The way they move around the soil helps create air pockets for the plants to breathe.

 Moreover, earthworm casts help improve soil fertility [1].

-Soil is the foundation of your garden, and if it is healthy, you are one step closer to healthy plants.
+Soil is the foundation of your garden.
+So, if your soil is healthy, you are one step closer to healthy plants.

 Earthworms love organic matter like decaying leaves, rotten logs, and manure piles.
 A great way to encourage their presence is to mulch with dried leaves or pine needles.